jm-begon/ptInspector/README.md

 PyTorch Inspector
 =================
-Inspector for PyTorch: see how you model is performing
+Inspector for PyTorch: see how your model is performing

 Dependencies